숫자 데이터 타입¶

 For example, you can use the DECFLOAT data type for the following specific use cases:

-You are performing financial modeling involving computations with scales of results that are hard to predict.
+You are performing financial modeling that involves computations with scales of results that are hard to predict.

 You are running scientific measurements that swing from nano units to astronomical units.